 Let’s build a Tompkins County where we can all live and thrive

 As the next District 16 representative for Tompkins County, Rachel will bring her lived experience as a lifelong resident, a small business owner, an entrepreneur, a parent and a connected community member.
-She lives in Jacksonville with her partner and two young children - a 5 year old who attends Trumansburg Elementary School and a 2.5 year old.
+She lives in Jacksonville (Town of Ulysses) with her partner and two young children - a 5 year old who attends Trumansburg Elementary School and a 2.5 year old.

 Rachel cares deeply about building an inclusive, resilient and joyful community wherever she goes.
 Her politics can be distilled down to the following - she believes every person has the right to the expression of their full humanity.
 This is only possible when people are getting their basic needs met consistently and with dignity.
 There are enough resources for everyone if we are willing to think creatively and expansively.